 Project Director: Dr. Georgia L. Fox

-Our research questions concern multiple lines of inquiry, including: aspects of the site's spatial and human dynamics on the landscape; daily life on a sugar plantation; the plantation as an agricultural industrial system; and environmental impacts of the plantocracy system in the Eastern Caribbean region.
+Betty's Hope Plantation, now in its eight year, is an award-winning field school as designated by the American Anthropological Association and the Register of Professional Archaeologists.
+Our research questions concern multiple lines of inquiry, including: slave life and the African Diaspora, the site's spatial and human dynamics on the landscape, daily life on a sugar plantation, and the environmental impact of the plantocracy system at Betty's Hope and in the Eastern Caribbean region.
 Betty’s Hope is unique in that it is the only sugar plantation on the island that has been undergoing full-scale excavations since 2007, and one of the few sugar plantations in the Eastern Caribbean with extant standing structures.
-Currently, in addition to the field school, we have graduate students involved in various areas of research, making for a full, well-rounded experience for all participants.
-As an island-based economy, sugar, the “green gold” of the sugar plantocracy, profoundly affected the island, its peoples, and ecology, and was integral in the developing Atlantic World and slave trade of the seventeenth and eighteenth centuries.
-The desire for sugar transformed the lives of those who worked the plantation, as well as those who consumed this luxury commodity as part of their everyday lives and rituals.
+Because we have graduate students involved, this makes for a full, well-rounded experience for all participants.
+As an island-based economy, sugar, the “green gold” of Antigua, profoundly affected the island, its peoples, and ecology, and was integral in the developing Atlantic World and slave trade of the seventeenth and eighteenth centuries.
+The desire for sugar transformed the lives of those who worked the plantation, as well as those who consumed this commodity as part of their everyday lives and rituals.

 Field School Activities